WWE Rumors: Are Dean Ambrose And Renee Young Married? ‘Talking Smack’ Host Spills Beans In New Tweet

 — Nick (@MegaNickster007) April 12, 2017

 The night after, Young appeared on Talking Smack, where she had recent Dolph Ziggler and SmackDown Live acquisition Kevin Owens as her guests.
-Fans had also noticed that she too may have been wearing a wedding ring, but the big giveaway came when Ziggler and Owens alluded at the possibility that Dean Ambrose and Renee Young quietly got married.
+Fans had also noticed that she too may have been wearing a wedding ring, but the big giveaway came when Ziggler and Owens alluded to the possibility that Dean Ambrose and Renee Young quietly got married.
 Ziggler even had some interesting comments for Renee as he “heeled it up” in character, telling Young that he had personally asked SmackDown Commissioner Shane McMahon and General Manager Daniel Bryan to “get rid of Ambrose” and send him to RAW.

 Not to be left out, United States Champion Owens had this to say to Young as he made yet another hint at the change in her relationship status with Ambrose.